MrWolfZ/Conqueror/recipes/cqs/advanced/clean-architecture/README.md

   UserHistory.Infratructure/
   ├── CountersRepository.cs
   └── UserHistoryRepository.cs
+  EntryPoint.WebApi/
+  └── Program.cs
   Tests/
   ├── GetCounterValueQueryTests.cs
   ├── GetMostRecentlyIncrementedCounterForUserQueryTests.cs
   └── IncrementCounterCommandTests.cs
-  Web/
-  └── Program.cs
 ```

-In this structure, the `Counters.Application` project references the `UserHistory.Contracts` project and the `Web` project takes care of all the bootstrapping to ensure all commands and queries from all context contracts can be called.
+In this structure, the `Counters.Application` project references the `UserHistory.Contracts` project and the `EntryPoint.WebApi` project takes care of all the bootstrapping to ensure all commands and queries from all context contracts can be called.

 This completes the refactoring of our example application into a clean architecture.
 You can view the completed code [here](.completed) in your browser or in the `completed` folder of the recipe's solution.